 Scallion adds a savory mild onion flavor.

-And mango chutney is the secret ingredient that takes this curry chicken salad over the top!
+And mango chutney is the secret ingredient that takes this over the top!

 Easy Curried Chicken Salad Recipe

-If you've been reading my blog for a while, you might remember that I swore off curried chicken salad in the very first chicken salad recipe I ever posted (which was this delicious cranberry walnut chicken salad!).
+If you’ve been reading my blog for a while, you might remember that I swore off chicken salad with curry in the very first chicken salad recipe I ever posted (which was this delicious version with cranberries and walnuts).

-I revisited the idea of curry powder in creamy chicken salad because coronation chicken salad is a classic, and I wanted to include it in the finger sandwiches menu for my grandmother's afternoon tea.
-So I did a ton of research, brainstormed, experimented, and tweaked.
-One bite and I was shocked - curried chicken salad is amazing!
+I revisited the idea of curry powder in creamy chicken salad because coronation chicken salad is a classic, and I wanted to include it in the finger sandwiches menu for my grandmother’s afternoon tea.
+So I did a ton of research, brainstormed, experimented, and tweaked just a tad.
+One bite and I was shocked – curried chicken salad is amazing!

 After I developed my take on this classic recipe, I made it into finger sandwiches for a friend.
-And she had the same reaction that I had - wow, I never knew curried chicken salad was this good!
+And she had the same reaction that I had – Wow, I never knew curry chicken salad was this good!
 Lol.
 I completely understood.

 This royal recipe feels elegant, but is quick and easy to whip up.
 Dare I say this might just be your favorite new way to use up leftover chicken?!